 Best Practice 5: Preventing Backflash on Underbuilt Lines

-Backflash is the phenomena where, during a lightning strike, voltage at the pole end of distribution insulators increases by many kV.
-This voltage rise at the base of the insulators can increase to levels high enough to flash over the insulator backwards, i.e. from tower to phase.
+Backflash is the phenomenon where, during a lightning strike, voltage at the pole end of distribution insulators increases by many kV.
+This voltage rise at the base of the insulators can increase to levels high enough to flashover the insulator backwards, i.e. from tower to phase.
 After the lightning backflash, a power frequency fault occurs causing an undesired momentary system outage.

 Best Practice 6: Surge Capacitors & Arresters on Generator Terminals

 Power system generators often have 500 V to 15 kV output voltages and are usually far enough from lightning induced traveling waves that they do not need to be protected from that source.
-But they often have generator breakers in the circuit.
+But there are often generator breakers in the circuit.
 If a breaker ages or malfunctions, a fast rising switching surge can make its way to the generator terminals.
-Generators are notoriously low in surge withstand and the consequence of a failure is so high that the application of a surge pack (Arrester-Cap Combo as shown in Fig. 7) seems a good choice.
+Generators are notoriously low in surge withstand and the consequence of a failure is so severe that application of a surge pack (Arrester-Cap Combo as shown in Fig. 6) seems a good choice.
 In this photo, a simple 3-phase capacitor and three separate arresters are used to make the generator 100% surge proof.